 Respiratory symptoms or unexplained fever in staff

-NSW Health recommends any healthcare workers, staff, students and volunteers with respiratory symptoms, unexplained fever or loss of taste or smell should be tested for COVID-19.
+NSW Health recommends any healthcare workers, staff, students and volunteers with respiratory symptoms, unexplained fever, runny nose, or loss of taste or smell should be tested for COVID-19.

 For information about COVID-19 testing laboratories and dedicated collection centres across NSW refer to: